Volga Finns: Mordvins

-The Mordvins (also Mordva, Mordvinians) remain one of the larger indigenous peoples of Russia.
+The Mordvins (also Mordva, Mordvinians) remain among the larger indigenous peoples of Russia.
 Less than one third of Mordvins live in the autonomous republic of Mordovia, Russian Federation, in the basin of the Volga River.
 They consist of two major subgroups, the Erzya and Moksha, besides the smaller subgroups of the Qaratay, Teryukhan and Tengushevo (or Shoksha) Mordvins who have become fully Russified or Turkified during the 19th to 20th centuries.

 The Erzya Mordvins (эрзят, Erzyat; also Erzia, Erzä), who speak Erzya, and the Moksha Mordvins (мокшет, Mokshet), who speak Moksha, are the two major groups.
 The Qaratay Mordvins live in Kama Tamağı District of Tatarstan, and have shifted to speaking Tatar, albeit with a large proportion of Mordvin vocabulary (substratum).
 The Teryukhan, living in the Nizhny Novgorod Oblast of Russia, switched to Russian in the 19th century.
 The Teryukhans recognize the term Mordva as pertaining to themselves, whereas the Qaratay also call themselves Muksha.
 The Tengushevo Mordvins are a transitional group between Moksha and Erzya.
 They are also called Shoksha (or Shokshot).
 They are isolated from the bulk of the Erzyans, and their dialect/language has been influenced by the Mokshan dialects.